duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-concept-8

-**Q:** {Interrogate} What is the Cone of Uncertainty in Scrum, and how should teams manage it during development?
+**Q:** {Scan} What is the Cone of Uncertainty in Scrum, and how should teams manage it during development?

 - Vietnamese outline:
   - Question: